UK Prime Minister Theresa May Claims Trump Told Her To Sue The EU

 Preceding this advice, however, President Trump made several comments attacking the Prime Minister, particularly criticizing the way in which she has handled Brexit negotiations.

 In an interview with the British newspaper The Sun, President Trump claimed that May had essentially destroyed her chances of negotiating a free-trade deal with The United States.
-Trump also claimed that he instructed May on what to about about the current Brexit negotiations, adding that “she didn’t listen to me.”
+Trump also claimed that he instructed May on what to do about the current Brexit negotiations, adding that “she didn’t listen to me.”

 Trump, however, later denied ever criticizing May, claiming that The Sun failed to include the several compliments he showered May with during his interview.
 After facing backlash from both supporters and opponents of May, Trump attempted to walk back his previous criticisms by calling her an “incredible woman” and claiming that she is doing a great job as Prime Minister of the UK.